dacsdev/mcp-hulihealth/README.md

 All new development must follow the standards described in /PROMPT.MD.

+## 🔑 Environment Variables

+You must set the following environment variables for the MCP server to authenticate with HuliHealth:

+- `HULIHEALTH_API_KEY`
+- `HULI_ORG_ID`

+These can be provided in a `.env` file (for local dev) or directly in your cloud/CI environment.

 ## Legacy Python MCP

 The previous Python implementation (now archived for migration/reference) is available in `legacy-python-mcp/`.